Cable FAQs

 ETI Kryo RCA

-Where common industry practice is to use rolled brass sheet to form the female pins, ETI considers brass to be an unacceptable material for use in an audio connector.
+Where common industry practice is to use rolled brass sheet to form the female pins, ETI choose tellurium copper as a base metal.

 The careful viewer will note the use of Teflon in these connectors.
 Much as we don't like it, the overall superiority of the design outweighs this.